omar-aymen/Emotion-recognition/README.md

 <a id="p3"></a>
 # Usage:

-The program will creat a window to display the scene capture by webcamera and a window representing the probabilities of detected emotions.
+The program will create a window to display the scene capture by web camera and a window representing the probabilities of detected emotions.

 > Demo